dotnet-foundation/foundation/guidance/be-nice.md

 including Mono, Rails, AngularJS, Eclipse, Swift and other projects in the .NET Foundation

 #### What should I do when a thread goes toxic
-There are rare instances when a particular issue or thread in a forum will decend into a set of unhelpful comments, occasionally drawing in a large number of unhelpful comments from outside of your regular community.
+There are rare instances when a particular issue or thread in a forum will descend into a set of unhelpful comments, occasionally drawing in a large number of unhelpful comments from outside of your regular community.
 Rather than one individual being particularly problematic or harrasing another, a crowd might start to turn on an individual or group.
 If any project maintainer wants advice on how to deal with a particular issue